MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-G-Payments-Medicare-Advantage-Organizations/section-422.310.md

 (5) For data described in paragraph (d)(1) of this section as data equivalent to Medicare fee-for-service data, which is also known as MA encounter data, MA organizations must submit a NPI in a billing provider field on each MA encounter data record, per CMS guidance.

-(e) *Validation of risk adjustment data.* MA organizations and their providers and practitioners will be required to submit a sample of medical records for the validation of risk adjustment data, as required by CMS.
+(e) *Validation of risk adjustment data.* MA organizations and their providers and practitioners are required to submit a sample of medical records for the validation of risk adjustment data, as required by CMS.
 There may be penalties for submission of false data.
+MA organizations must remit improper payments based on RADV audits, in a manner specified by CMS.
+For RADV audits, CMS may extrapolate RADV Contract-Level audit findings for payment year 2018 and subsequent payment years.

-(f) *Use and release of data* - (1) *CMS use of data.* CMS may use the data described in paragraphs (a) through (d) of this section for the following purposes:
+(f) *Use and release of data*—(1) *CMS use of data.* CMS may use the data described in paragraphs (a) through (d) of this section for the following purposes:

 (i) To determine the risk adjustment factors used to adjust payments, as required under §§ 422.304(a) and (c);